NeonWilderness/twoday/docs/helper.md

 - returns: void

 > This delay function comes in handy in between of repetitive http calls to avoid hammering the server.
-The default waiting time is 20ms but can be modified by constructor option.
+The default waiting time is 20ms but may be modified by a constructor option.

 #### Example